swo/16s-book/manuscript/sec04.md

 a sequence might definitely be from some phylum (99%), but it might be difficult to specify its class (80%) and nearly impossible to identify its order (30%).
-In contrast, using the Greengenes approach, the same sequence might happen to hit an OTU that is known all the way down to the genus, and you would mistakenly think that your sequence had a lot of taxonomic information in it.
-RDP also seems to be pretty robust to changes in read length.
+In contrast, using the Greengenes approach, the same sequence might happen to hit an OTU that is classified all the way down to the species, and you would mistakenly think that your sequence had a lot of taxonomic information in it.

-[^utax]: I'm excited for when Bob Edgars, maker of `usearch`, will publish a paper about [UTAX](http://www.drive5.com/usearch/manual/utax_algo.html), which he says will be faster than RDP and will give "informative" confidence values.
+[^utax]: I'm excited for when Robert Edgar, maker of `usearch`, will publish a paper about [UTAX](http://www.drive5.com/usearch/manual/utax_algo.html), which he says will be faster than RDP and will give "informative" confidence values.

 ### Distribution-based methods

-All the algorithms mentioned only look at the list of unique sequences; they don't take any notice of how those sequences are distributed among the samples.
-Some [Alm Lab work](http://dx.doi.org/10.1128/AEM.00342-13) has shown that you get more accurate OTUs (i.e., OTUs that better reflect the composition of a known, mock community) if you take the
+All the algorithms mentioned only look at the list of unique sequences; they don't take any notice of how those sequences are distributed among the samples.[^abund] Some [Alm Lab work](http://dx.doi.org/10.1128/AEM.00342-13) has shown that you get more accurate OTUs (i.e., OTUs that better reflect the composition of a known, mock community) if you take the